kionetworks/ansible-playbooks/README.md

 # ansible-playbooks
-Ansible playbooks to automate the deployment of different platforms that we use
+Ansible playbooks to automate the deployment of different platforms we work on.